AfredComma/bioinformatics_words/index.md

 ### MEGAHIT
     from https://github.com/voutcn/megahit
 MEGAHIT is an ultra-fast and memory-efficient NGS assembler.
 It is optimized for metagenomes, but also works well on generic single genome assembly (small or mammalian size) and single-cell assembly.

+## Intresting concept
+### CRISPR
+CRISPR (/ˈkrɪspər/) (clustered regularly interspaced short palindromic repeats) is a family of DNA sequences found within the genomes of prokaryotic organisms such as bacteria and archaea.
+These sequences are derived from DNA fragments of bacteriophages that have previously infected the prokaryote and are used to detect and destroy DNA from similar phages during subsequent infections.
+Hence these sequences play a key role in the antiviral (i.e. anti-phage) defense system of prokaryotes.
+Cas9 (or "CRISPR-associated protein 9") is an enzyme that uses CRISPR sequences as a guide to recognize and cleave specific strands of DNA that are complementary to the CRISPR sequence.
+Cas9 enzymes together with CRISPR sequences form the basis of a technology known as CRISPR-Cas9 that can be used to edit genes within organisms.This editing process has a wide variety of applications including basic biological research, development of biotechnology products, and treatment of diseases.
+Diagram of the CRISPR prokaryotic antiviral defense mechanism.
+The CRISPR-Cas system is a prokaryotic immune system that confers resistance to foreign genetic elements such as those present within plasmids and phages that provides a form of acquired immunity.
+RNA harboring the spacer sequence helps Cas (CRISPR-associated) proteins recognize and cut foreign pathogenic DNA.
+Other RNA-guided Cas proteins cut foreign RNA.
+CRISPR are found in approximately 50% of sequenced bacterial genomes and nearly 90% of sequenced archaea.